ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 top-level splice
-  A splice, where the body is at a negative level or an unadorned declaration splice.
+  A splice, where the body is at a negative level, an unadorned declaration splice or a quasiquoter.

 home module